Movement Disorders Fellowship

 - Programming DBS devices and assessing outcomes

-The application and selection process for the Movement Disorders Fellowship Program goes through the San Francisco Match, which opens for applications in April of the PGY-3 (1 year prior to starting the fellowship) with a match in mid-September.
+The application and selection process for the Movement Disorders Fellowship Program is via the San Francisco Match, which opens for applications March/April of the PGY-3 (one year prior to starting the fellowship) with a match in mid-September.